mingbocui/Reinforcement-Learning/README.md

-# Reinforcement-Learning
+# Deep Reinforcement Learning

-course slides and my implementations ofsome policy gradient algorithm
+Course slides and my implementations of some policy gradient algorithms